 The Little Whiskey was started by three brothers who believe in life's simple pleasures: well poured drinks, good music, and great service.
 The bar is a dream for whiskey lovers.
 It has selections of bourbon, scotch, rye, Irish whiskey, Canadian whiskey, and more from all over the world.
 If you are in the mood for an adventure go for the whiskey flights named after the airline of different regions (lik Aer Lingus, a flight of Irish whiskeys) They also serve cocktails, wine, and beer.
 The atmosphere is casual and lively.
 It's a good place for a group, and the prices are reasonable.

 Honey's has one simple bar lined with wooden stools and smaller tables lining the rest of the walls.
-This is a special type of bar that you can't find most places in the world because it is purely dedicated to mead — a type of wine made by fermenting honey with water.
+This is a special type of bar and essentially a tasting room for the attached Enlightenment Wines Meadery — Mead is a type of wine made by fermenting honey with water.
 You can try small-batch brews made with foraged dandelion flowers or apples.
-There are also bar snacks and cocktails that don't have mead if you want to stick with what you know, .
+There are also bar snacks and cocktails that don't have mead if you want to stick with what you know.